oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     ![](./images/lab2_305.png =50%x*)

-    Now you can unzip *lab2.zip* file in your home directory.
+    Now you can unzip *lab2.zip* file in your home directory (run *pwd* command to review your location).

     ```console
+    pwd
     unzip lab2.zip
     ```

     ![](./images/lab2_306.png =50%x*)

-    Please check that unzip created 2 folders: *data-labeling* and *.oci* (this folder should be hidden) with files as presented in image below:
+    Please check that unzip created 2 folders: *data-labeling* and *.oci* (this folder is hidden) with files as presented in image below:

     ![](./images/lab2_307.png =50%x*)